KeanuDecleene/portfolio/README.md

 Key Features:

-- Built with React using JavaScript and JSX
+- Built with React using JavaScript
 - Powered by Vite for development and builds
 - Styled using Bootstrap and CSS
 - Hosted on GitHub Pages for free, and reliable deployment